 - personal care (washing, dressing)

-The Moray Council Care at Home Service employs around 500 Home Carers.
-They provide 6,000 hours of support each week to 950 adults right across Moray.
+The Moray Council Care at Home Service employs 300 plus Social Care Assistants.
+They provide 3,401 hours of support each week to 382 adults right across Moray.

-If you are eligible to receive the Care at Home Service you will be informed whether your visits will be from the council's own home carers or staff working for a company.
+If you are eligible to receive the Care at Home Service you will be informed whether your visits will be from the council's own Care at Home Teams or from our Partner Allied Health Care.

-The service can be accessed through GPs, Community Nursing staff, hospital ward staff or by contacting the council's Access Care Team using the contact details on the left.
+The service can be accessed through by contacting the council's Access Care Team using the contact details on the left.

 Moray Council operates an eligibility criteria for all community care services.